 You can get botulism in two different ways:

-- Through food – usually honey, home preserves, canned food, meat, seafood and soft cheeses.
+- Through food – usually honey, fermented, home preserves, or salted or smoked fish or meat.

 - Through a wound – this is more common in people who work on the land or who use injecting drugs.

 There is a type of botulism called infant botulism.
 In this situation, a child gets the Clostridium botulinum bacteria in their gut, and it produces the toxin from there.
 Honey sometimes causes this – children under 12 months of age should not be given honey.

 The main symptom of botulism is extreme weakness – weakness that is so severe it is hard to open your eyes, hard to speak and hard to have the strength to breathe.
 It is sometimes fatal.

 Babies with botulism can’t tell you how they feel.
 But it makes it hard for them to cry, to move, to eat and to drink.

 If you suspect that you or someone you know has botulism, see a doctor as soon as possible or go to your nearest emergency department.